LiskArchive/lisk-legacy-docs/administration/source.md

 Once you get the prompt, you can use `modules`, `helpers`, `logic`, `db` and `config` objects and play with these in REPL.

+## Create snapshots manually

+> For creating snapshots the most convenient way, it is recommended to use Lisk Core from [binary distribution](binary.md#create-snapshot).
+> Just execute the script `lisk-snapshot.sh`, what will perform all necessary steps to create a snapshot of the blockchain.

 ## Rebuild from a snapshot